Members of the AVPCAC Council

-Anne is a companion animal veterinarian and lecturer in the Faculty of Veterinary Science at the University of Sydney.
+Anne is a companion animal veterinarian and senior lecturer at the Sydney School of Veterinary Science, University of Sydney.
 Before studying veterinary science, she completed an honours degree in philosophy.
-She has been a general practitioner for twelve years.
+She has working in veterinary general practice since 2005.

-She has a special interest in animal welfare and ethical decision making, and co-authored Veterinary Ethics: Navigating Tough Cases with Dr Siobhan Mullan (Bristol University).
-She has written over 30 peer-reviewed articles on veterinary ethics and aspects of primary care.
+She has a special interest in animal welfare and ethical decision making, and co-authored Veterinary Ethics: Navigating Tough Cases with Professor Siobhan Mullan (University College, Dublin).
+She has written over 50 peer-reviewed articles on veterinary ethics and aspects of primary care.
 She is interested in the assessment and improvement of quality of life in companion animals.
-She blogs at www.smallanimaltalk.com and writes a weekly companion animal column for News Local.
+She blogs at www.smallanimaltalk.com and writes a fortnightly companion animal column for Australian Community Media.

 Palliative & End of Life Care - Dr Jackie Campbell